difiore/Intro_to_R_Reader/_book/12_Machine_Learning.md

 There's also a third type of learning, less applicable to the sort of work we've done in this course, known as _reinforcement_ learning.
 This is what we use to teach robots to drive cars or play chess - certain outcomes are flagged as "good" or "bad", so the machine starts avoiding the bad options and aiming for good ones.

-We won't be practicing any reinforcement techniques today.
-Instead, we'll just do a brief overview of the most common supervised and unsupervised learning techniques.
+We won't be practicing any reinforcement or unsupervised techniques today.
+Instead, we'll just do a brief overview of the most common supervised learning techniques.

 ## Supervised Learning
 Supervised learning tasks can be further broken into two factions: